SpenceKonde/megaTinyCore/megaavr/libraries/USERSIG/README.md

 To ensure code compatibility with DxCore, there are two very simple things your code must do.
 This is associated with negligible overhead and there's no good reason not to do it:
 1. You must always call flush(); after writing a series of values, unless the last write is performed by passing an object 5 bytes or more in size to USERSIG.put() (in which case it is unnecessary, but harmless).
-2. You must not attempt to write to the USERROW from within an interrupt (the usefulness of this was felt to be too small to justify the overhead needed to deal with this - writing to NVM from within an interrupt is inadvisable in general and we recommend against it in EEPROM.h too, where it causes millis to lose time).
+2. You must not attempt to write to the USERROW from within an interrupt (the usefulness of this was felt to be too small to justify the overhead needed to deal with this - writing to NVM from within an interrupt is inadvisable in general and we recommend against it when writing EEPROM too - it causes millis to lose time).

 ---